Strongly Correlated Transport in Topological Y-Junction Devices: the y-juction

 In two-dimensional systems, Coulomb screening is limited, making it natural to expect repulsive interactions among electrons in a 2DTI.
 Conversely, attractive interactions can be experimentally introduced via the proximity effect with a superconductor.
 The resulting changes in the band structure can be estimated by adding a mean-field pairing term to Eq.\,(\ref{eq:KM-model}),

-The total Hamiltonian $H=H_{0}+H_{\Delta}$ can be straightforwardly solved using the Nambu formalism to write the Bogoliubov--de Gennes equations.
-The resulting band structure consists of four energy bands, with the dispersion relation
+The total Hamiltonian $H=H_{0}+H_{\Delta}$ can be straightforwardly solved using the Nambu formalism to write the Bogoliubov-de Gennes equations.
+The resulting band structure consists of four energy bands, with the dispersion relation for $\phi=\pi/2$ given by